|What is an ADU/JADU||Regulations for ADUs/JADUs||Apply for a Permit||Informational Materials|

 See the following links for applicable permit applications and supporting information.

-- Ministerial Zone Clearance - For ADUs allowed with a Zone Clearance per NCZO Section 8107-1.7.5
+- Ministerial Zoning Clearance - For ADUs allowed with a Zoning Clearance per NCZO Section 8107-1.7.5

 - Estimated Rental Amount for ADUs – In order to address Program HE-Z in the 2021-2029 Housing Element adopted by the Board of Supervisors and certified by HCD.
 Planning Division staff is required to collect information regarding the use and affordability of ADUs and report it to the state on an annual basis.
 Therefore, all property owners will be required to provide an estimated rental amount for the proposed ADU at the time of the permit.
 (Form - coming soon)